greenbone/openvas-scanner/rust/openvasd/README.md

           API key that must be set as X-API-KEY header to gain access [env: API_KEY=] --ospd-socket <ospd-socket>
           socket to ospd [env: OSPD_SOCKET=]
-      --result-check-interval <SECONDS>
+      --read-timeout <SECONDS>
+          read timeout in seconds on the ospd-openvas socket [env: READ_TIMEOUT=] --result-check-interval <SECONDS>
           interval to check for new results in seconds [env: RESULT_CHECK_INTERVAL=] -l, --listening <IP:PORT>
-          the address to listen to (e.g. 127.0.0.1:3000 or 0.0.0.0:3000). [env: LISTENING=] -L, --log-level <log-level>
+          the address to listen to (e.g. 127.0.0.1:3000 or 0.0.0.0:3000). [env: LISTENING=] --storage-type <fs,inmemory>
+          either be stored in memory or on the filesystem. [env: STORAGE_TYPE=] --storage-path <PATH>
+          the path that contains the files when type is set to fs. [env: STORAGE_PATH=] --storage-key <KEY>
+          the password to use for encryption when type is set to fs.
+If not set the files are not encrypted. [env: STORAGE_KEY=]
+  -L, --log-level <log-level>
           Level of log messages to be shown.
 TRACE > DEBUG > INFO > WARN > ERROR [env: OPENVASD_LOG=] -h, --help